-Last week an email has been leaked where Elon Musk tells Tesla workers to return to the office full time or resign.
+Last week an email was leaked where Elon Musk told Tesla workers to return to the office full-time or resign.

 We analyzed Google trends data and discovered that it triggered the exact opposite effect:

 - searches for “work when you want remote jobs” have risen by 556%

 - searches for “what remote jobs are in demand” are up +357%

 - at the same time, searches for “remote positions” and “remote, part-time jobs” are 85% and 105% up, respectively, and reached an all-time high.

 “The past few years have proven that remote work benefits employees and employers.
 Employees are healthier, happier, and even richer with a better work-life balance, devoid of the grueling daily commute.
 After all, as the cost of living spirals globally, businesses should not overlook commute-free relief.
 Remote working provides better outcomes for employers since the happy staff is the productive staff!
 Any doubters should look to future-shaping venture capitalists, who have recently invested millions in global companies run from bedrooms.
 Rather than forcing outdated practices, leaders must embrace this change and consider using it to their advantage.
 Otherwise, like those already searching for remote jobs, talent will seek flexibility elsewhere.”

 With a better work-life balance, devoid of the grueling daily commute, employees are healthier, happier and even richer.
 After all, as the cost of living spirals globally, businesses should not overlook the commute-free relief.Aleksandr Volodarsky, CEO at Lemon.io

 According to research, jobs with remote or hybrid work opportunities attract four times more applicants than in-person roles.
 And this trend is sure to continue.
 The newfound flexibility and work-life balance experienced by the workers have changed the workforce forever.
 People are unwilling to return to the offices and spend extra time commuting, and many would even choose flexibility over a pay raise.